 High School Early Assurance Pathway

-The High School Early Assurance Pathway (HEAP) is for high school students who have been admitted into the Health Sciences - Pre-Occupational Therapy program and would like to secure their spot in UC's Master of Occupational Therapy (MOT) program.
+The High School Early Assurance Pathway (HEAP) is for high school students who have been admitted into the Health Sciences - Pre-Occupational Therapy program and would like to secure their spot in UC's Occupational Therapy program.
 Acceptance to the pathway is limited to highly qualified incoming first year students only, and students are admitted to the pathway in the fall semester only.

 Deadline: March 31st